 The European Commission and International Maritime Organization (IMO) have launched legislation aimed at reducing EU GHG emissions by 55% by 2030 [1] and 40% of international shipping's carbon intensity by the same year.
 This could help reduce global CO2 emissions from ships, estimated at around 0.9 Gt per year [2].
 Energy efficiency in shipping is crucial for economic reasons, promoting alternative fuels, materials, and changes in ship design and construction.
 The Lighthouse innovation project Electric Light suggests using extra high-strength steel to reduce design weight [3] and enable emission-free, light, electrically powered transportation in Swedish and international waterways.
 The use of high-strength steel for general and detail construction occurs at a TRL level between 6-7, serving as a demonstration basis for rule change proposals.
 The project concept aims to enhance Swedish collaboration and competence in the steel sector, with a vision of a large, zero-emission ferry.
-Stena Elektra plans to design and manufacture an electric ship for a 2030 launch.
-The project aims to reduce functional weight while maintaining the intended purpose of items, a key focus in enhancing fuel economy.
+It also aims to reduce functional weight of specific strutures while maintaining the intended purpose of them, a key focus in enhancing fuel economy.

 This study is aimed to reduce ship weight by employing high-strength steel that is almost twice as strong as ordinary HT36 steel [4].
-The objective is to minimize the thickness of specific components, such as the vehicle/car deck, which covers a large amount of a RoPax vessel while preserving component rigidity.
+The objective is to minimize the thickness of specific components, such as the vehicle/car deck, which covers a large amount of, e.g., RoPax vessels while preserving component rigidity.
 The fact that lighter ships need less energy to move across water means that a 10-20% weight decrease can save 5-10% on fuel in comparison with e.g. a reduction in hull resistance can save up to 3% of fuel usage or a reduction in propulsion power can save up to 2%.